 These training tools are always very beneficial to younger players looking to build their strength while playing basketball simultaneously.
 I had a coach who never believed in doing drills that didn’t incorporate in-game situations because he thought it was counterproductive.
 Blocking pads are the epitome of in-game as they can simulate so much of what happens while you are playing.

-Best Basketball Blocking Pad: What To Consider
+Best Basketball Blocking Pad: What To Consider in 2022

 In this article, I cover three different blocking pads with their own unique style.
 They all essentially serve the same purpose through different means.
 Whatever style you end up choosing, knowing which features are important makes the selection process easier.